 - Job vacancies and other opportunities around the globe from a variety of institutions and organizations.

-- Advisory committee members – established senior scientists – who are happy to help with career advice or put you in contact with others who can help you with various questions (see APECS Find a Mentor).
+- Mentors – established senior scientists – who are happy to help with career advice or put you in contact with others who can help you with various questions.

-- APECS career development and research-related workshops (see APECS Events).
+- APECS career development and research-related workshops (APECS Event List).
 We work closely with partners to find financial support to ensure and increase early career participation in all events.

 - From time to time opportunities arise for early career representatives at science planning activities and other events – being a member allows you access to those opportunities to help build an international and interdisciplinary polar career.